Element84/filmdrop-aws-tf-modules/MIGRATION.md

 ### Unreleased

+- Terraform version >= 1.13.0 is now required

 - If using the optional `cirrus_inputs.lambda_version` or `cirrus_inputs.lambda_zip_filepath` to denote a specific version of Cirrus, you must additionally define a `cirrus_inputs.lambda_pyversion`.
 Cirrus geo versions are now tied to specific Python runtime versions; see the